waydago/promify/README.md

 With Promify, you can easily build in your own input source to reformat into Prometheus metrics, which can then be scraped by Prometheus via Node Exporters textfile_collector and visualized in Grafana, making it an ideal tool to improve monitoring of your systems and applications.

-Promify requires the input source to be piped, ensuring a smooth data flow and easy integration with other tools.
-The `name` flag is mandatory when running Promify.
-This ensures that the output file is identifiable and can be easily located.
-The `path` flag is optional.
-If not specified, Promify will use Node Exporter's default `textfile_collector` directory "/var/lib/node_exporter/textfile_collector".

 Try it out today and see how it can help you improve your monitoring and alerting workflows.

 ## Key Features